everton-araujo/study-diary/ZeroToMastery(ZTM)/React/README.md

 ### About:
 This course will guide through the beginning of react to advanced concepts.

-Check the classes log file for details on the dates that the course was taken [Classes log](https://github.com/everton-araujo/study-diary/blob/main/ZeroToMastery(ZTM)/React/classesLog.md).
+Check the classes log file for details on the dates that the classes was taken [Classes log](https://github.com/everton-araujo/study-diary/blob/main/ZeroToMastery(ZTM)/React/classesLog.md).

 ### Techs used: